dkbritt64152/ppcsv/README.md

 # ppcsv
-python prime lister and numbers are saved to primelist.csv
+Python prime lister and numbers are saved to primelist.csv

 Requires pyprimesieve